 - Bone marrow biopsy and examination – used to evaluate the cells present in the bone marrow.
 The presence of abnormal lymphoid cells and/or lymphoid aggregates may be seen with lymphoma.

 - Blood smear – used to evaluate the quality of red and white blood cells and platelets as well as abnormal cells (lymphoma cells, for example), if present.

 - Immunophenotyping can identify the cells involved by testing for the presence or absence of certain markers on the membrane of the cells or inside the cells.
 These commonly used markers are called clusters of differentiation (CD) and are listed numerically.
 By developing a list of the CDs present on the cells, it is possible to classify the cells.
 This test can be done by several different methods, including flow cytometry and immunohistochemistry.

 - Chromosome analysis – an evaluation of the chromosomes in the nucleus of cancer cells to determine if pieces of the chromosomes have moved (translocation).
 This is rarely used for lymphomas.

 - Molecular genetic analysis – evaluating the cancer cell's DNA for genetic changes, particularly to determine whether all of the cells belong to a single clone.
 (See B-cell Immunoglobulin Gene Rearrangement and T-cell Receptor Gene Rearrangement.)

 - If it is thought that lymphoma has spread (metastasized) to other areas of the body, analysis of cerebrospinal fluid or other body fluids may be performed.

 - Beta-2 microglobulin – this test may be used to help predict the prognosis.

-Primarily used to help stage and monitor lymphoma.
-They include:
+Primarily used to help stage and monitor lymphoma, non-laboratory tests include:

 - Physical examination